peagasilva/peagasilva.github.io/_posts/2016-14-04-about-learning.markdown

 It's been a while since I started reflecting on the learning process and how most of times we are satisfied with the basics.
 I mean, if you are willing to learn something, why would you not take some time for it?

-Today I watched the talk [Blending Cultures: The Best of Functional, Protocol-Oriented, and Object-Oriented Programming][blending_culture_link], and the following phrase took my attention:
+Today I watched the talk [Blending Cultures: The Best of Functional, Protocol-Oriented, and Object-Oriented Programming][blending_culture_link], and the following quote took my attention:

 > A Swift application is more than just an Objective-C app translated into Swift.
 We need to embrace the features and philosophy of the Swift language.